gdrosos/bloat-study-artifact/README.md

 Data Collection | Dependency Resolution         | 1644                  | 34864                 | 5617          | 21.21
 Data Analysis   | Partial Call Graph Generation | 1302                  | 21785                 | 3232          | 16.73
 ```
+**Note**: Due to a recent bug fix in our methodology scripts, some numbers in the above table differ very slightly from those reported in the major revision version of our paper.
+We will update these numbers in the camera-ready version.

 Moreover, to produce Table 2 describing the statistics on the resolved and unresolved external calls during our stitching process, simply run:

 ```bash
 python scripts/descriptives/evaluation.py  -csv data/results/rq1a.csv